Topics in HCI: Writing with AI

 | Week 7 May 8 |

-Technology: What are ethical dilemmas around data that powers AI writing assistants?
+Technology: What are ethical dilemmas around data and models that power AI writing assistants?

 Papers